deep-research/victorslibrary-gridsome/content/song/a-voice-in-the-distance.md

 ---
-title: A Voice in the Distance (Song)
+title: "Song: A Voice in the Distance"
 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false